 - Using data in law firms

-It’s important that any pitches we receive adhere to our contributor guidelines so that they align with our content strategy and goals.
+It’s important that any pitches we receive adhere to our submission guidelines so that they align with our content strategy and goals.
 We can’t accept pitches that don’t follow the guidelines on this page, or pitches that:

 - Have already been published elsewhere online (please don’t submit these).